fhiso/basic-concepts/type-system.md

 > FHISO (Family History Information Standards Organisation). *The Pattern Datatype*.
 First public draft.

-can be seen as asserting the author, title, and version of a document; the document is an *entity*, but no *term* or *datatype* is present in the cutation to identify it as such; we understand it's presence from the context of a citation.
+can be seen as asserting the author, title, and version of a document; the document is an *entity*, but no *term* or *datatype* is present in the citation to identify it as such; we understand the *entity's* presence implicitly from the context of it being a citation.
 {/}

 ## Classes {#classes}